gregcusack/solana/genesis/README.md

 All validator accounts will receive the same number of stake and account lamports

 ### 2) Through the primordial accounts file flag:
+The primordial accounts file can be used to add accounts of any type to genesis.
+A user can define all account data and metadata. `data` field must be BASE64 encoded.
 ```
 --primordial-accounts-file <PATH_TO_PRIMORDIAL_ACCOUNTS_YAML>
 ```